brajeshkumar7/dummy/README.md

 - **XSS Prevention**: Safe rendering of user content
 - **CSRF Protection**: Token-based request validation
 - **Data Encryption**: Sensitive data encryption in storage

+## 🧠 Technical Decisions

+- Routing: React Router v6 with nested routes and deep-linking for jobs/candidates using slugs
+- State and server sync: TanStack Query for caching, retries, background refresh, and optimistic updates
+- Mock backend: MSW + IndexedDB (Dexie) to simulate realistic API with persistence
+- UI System: Tailwind for utility CSS and shadcn/ui for accessible components
+- Build tool: Vite for fast DX, code-splitting, and optimized production output
+- Error simulation: 200–1200ms latency and ~7.5% error rate across endpoints for resilient UX testing

+## ⚠️ Known Issues / Trade‑offs

+- Bundle size warnings from Vite due to rich UI and charts; acceptable for demo.
+Can be reduced via route-level code-splitting and manualChunks.
+- Mock API is client-side only; swapping to a real backend requires replacing MSW handlers with real endpoints but the UI contract is stable.
+- Accessibility reviewed for keyboard and color contrast, but not formally audited.

 ## 🤝 **Contributing**